-- (a) In General.
-No employee or other person may be harassed, prosecuted, held liable, or discriminated against in any way because that person- - (1) has commenced, caused, to be commenced, or is about to commence a proceeding, testified or is about to testify at a proceeding, or assisted or participated or is about to assist or participate in any manner in such a proceeding or in any other action to carry out the purposes, functions, or responsibilities set forth in this Act; - (2) is refusing to violate or assist in violation of law, rule, or regulation.
+SECTION 14.
+Whistleblower Protection.-(1) IN GENERAL-No employee or other person may be harassed, prosecuted, held liable or discriminated against in any way because that person-

+- (a) has commenced, caused to be commenced, or is about to commence a proceeding, testified or is about to testify at a proceeding, or assisted or participated or is about to assist or participate in any manner in such a proceeding or in any other action to carry out the purposes, functions or responsibilities set forth in this Act; - (b) is refusing to violate or assist in the violation of a law, rule or regulation.

-SEC.
-15. Trace back. - The Secretary may impose on a food product requirements for the traceability of such type or class of food product whenever such requirements are necessary to assure the protection of the public health.
+SECTION 15.
+Traceback. - The Secretary may impose on a food product requirements for the traceability of such type or class of food product whenever such requirements are necessary to assure the protection of the public health.
 Traceability requirements shall be established in accordance with regulations and guidelines issued by the Secretary.

-SEC.
-16. Citizen's Civil Action. - Any person may commence a civil action against-
+SECTION 16.
+Citizen's Civil Action. - Any person may commence a civil action against-

-- any person who violated any rule, tolerance, order, or other action of the Secretary to ensure the safety of food products; or - (2) the Secretary where there is alleged failure of the Secretary to perform any act or duty to ensure the safety of food products, which is not discretionary.
+- (1) any person who violated any rule, tolerance, order, or other action of the Secretary to ensure the safety of food products; or - (2) the Secretary where there is alleged a failure of the Secretary to perform any act or duty to ensure the safety of food precuts, which is not discretionary.